Tarun-Mahajan/noSpliceVelo/README.md

 ## Environment:
 1. CPU:
-  a.
-For Linux and Windows, create a conda environment using the yaml file `environmnent_cpu.yml` with the command:
+  1. For Linux and Windows, create a conda environment using the yaml file `environmnent_cpu.yml` with the command:
   ```bash
   conda env create -f environment_cpu.yml
   ```
-  b.
-For macOS, create a conda environment using the yaml file `environmnent_cpu_OSX.yml` with the command:
+  2. For macOS, create a conda environment using the yaml file `environmnent_cpu_OSX.yml` with the command:
   ```bash
   conda env create -f environmnent_cpu_OSX.yml
   ```
 2. GPU:
-  a.
-For Linux and Windows, create a conda environment using the yaml file `environmnent_gpu.yml` with the command:
+  1. For Linux and Windows, create a conda environment using the yaml file `environmnent_gpu.yml` with the command:
   ```bash
   conda env create -f environment_gpu.yml
   ```
-  b.
-For macOS, create a conda environment using the yaml file `environmnent_gpu_OSX.yml` with the command:
+  2. For macOS, create a conda environment using the yaml file `environmnent_gpu_OSX.yml` with the command:
   ```bash
   conda env create -f environmnent_gpu_OSX.yml
   ```